Swimming at the 2020 Summer Olympics: Qualification

-Swimming – individual events
+Individual events

 FINA establishes qualifying times for individual events.
 The time standards consisted of two types: an "Olympic Qualifying Time" (OQT) and an "Olympic Selection time" (OST).
 Each country was able to enter up to two swimmers per event, provided both swimmers met the (faster) qualifying time.
 A country was able to enter one swimmer per event that met the invitation standard.
 Any swimmer who met the "qualifying" time was entered in the event for the Games; a swimmer meeting the "invitation" standard was eligible for entry, and their entry was allotted/filled in by ranking.
 If a country has no swimmers who meet either of the qualifying standards, it may have entered one male and one female.
 A country that did not receive an allocation spot but had at least one swimmer who met a qualifying standard might have entered the swimmer with the highest ranking.

-Swimming – relay events
+Relay events

 Each relay event features 16 teams, composed of: